storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Each of these options is discussed in the next topics of this manual.
 #### Search ####
 Search
-StoryBuilder contains a search field, located at the left on the Menu Bar, which will perform narrow searches of your outline for specific items.
+StoryCAD contains a search field, located at the left on the Menu Bar, which will perform narrow searches of your outline for specific items.
 To use it, enter text to search for in the search field and click the search button (hourglass.)
 The story elements containing the search text in selected fields will be highlighted:

 ![][Search-Function]